View all connectors

 • Enter the credentials you have generated in the previous steps—refer to the information below for errors and troubleshooting.

-This method provides access to user-level metrics only.
+This method provides access to user-level metrics only for enterprise customers.

 Step 1